-Some works use more than two cameras, which incorporate redundant information that give certain robustness against partial occlusions, at the expense of increasing the execution time.
-In [42] it is defined a multi-camera Visual Servoing system, showing experimental results using image based Visual Servoing (2D) and hybrid Visual Servoing (21⁄2D) with two cameras that observe two different views of an object.
-In [44] it is assumed that there is no a priori knowledge of the object model, so initially the robot's effector is positioned respect to the target performing learning movements around it, then the obtained information about the relationship between the robot final effector and the camera is used to compose the Jacobian matrices of both cameras.
-In [4] the authors report empirical results that show a greater convergence to a linear trajectory of the robot when using 3D coordinates instead of 2D coordinates, and as consequence the image features tend to keep inside of the camera range in the 3D coordinate based systems when performing the required task movements .
+Some works use more than two cameras, which incorporate redundant information that give certain robustness against partial occlusions at the expense of increasing the execution time.
+In [37] it is defined a multi-camera Visual Servoing system, showing experimental results using image based Visual Servoing (2D) and hybrid Visual Servoing ( $2\frac{1}{2}D$ ) with two cameras that observe two different views of an object.
+In [41] it is assumed that there is no a priori knowledge of the object model, so initially the robot's effector is positioned with respect to the target performing learning movements around it, using the obtained information about the relationship between the robot final effector and the camera is used to compose the Jacobian matrices of both cameras.
+In [5] the authors report empirical results that show a greater convergence to a linear trajectory of the robot when using 3D coordinates instead of 2D coordinates, and as consequence the image features tend to keep inside of the camera range in the 3D coordinate based systems when performing the required task movements .